logchange/hofund/README.md

 ### Requirements

+You can check following requiremnts by running `mvn dependency:tree`, but if you are using `spring-boot` in version at least `2.2.0` everthing should be alright.

-Your project contains:
+Your project has to contain:

 - spring-framework in version at least 5.2.12.RELEASE
 - spring-boot in version at least 2.2.0
 - micrometer-io in version at least 1.3.0
-  You can check it by running `mvn dependency:tree`
+- slf4j in version at least 1.7.28

+ ### Usage